 Over the years, Daren also developed diverse educational programs for scientific outreach.
 He produced video tutorials for researchers and educators on DNA analysis tools that have generated over 20,000 views and 1,200 hours of watch time on YouTube.
-He also organized more than 15 conferences and workshops aimed to engage various groups such as the âAfterschool Microfluidics Programâ where high school students learned the scientific method using microfluidics and âTeach me How toâ workshops where underrepresented graduate students learned research and life skills while strengthening their sense of community.
+He also organized more than 15 conferences and workshops such as the âAfterschool Microfluidics Program,â in which high school students learned the scientific method using microfluidics, and âTeach Me How toâ workshops, during which underrepresented graduate students learned research and life skills while strengthening their sense of community.

 As an Alliance team member, Daren is excited to use his background in infectious diseases and science communication to provide advising work and increase philanthropic support for basic scientific research.
 He received his Ph.D. in microbiology from the University of Wisconsin-Madison and a B.A. in biology from the University of San Diego.